caseybreen/diffusion_fertility_code_release/README.md

 the steps outlined below:

 1. Clone this repository
-2. Download the `data.zip` file from the [OSF repository - TODO ADD LIKNK], move it to the root level of this repository, and unzip it.
+2. Download the `data.zip` file from the OSF Repository [forthcoming upon acceptance], move it to the root level of this repository, and unzip it.
-2. Run the `00_run_all.Rmd` script, which will run all code (or run scripts `01` to `4` individually)
+2. Run the `00_run_all.Rmd` script, which will run all code (or run scripts `01` to `08` individually)

 ### Data